Stock Recommendations – Popular is Not Often Profitable

 For the record, we owned TIII in VSG portfolio and sold out after the acquisition news hit for a nice 74% gain.
 Of course, this was before we knew we were actually supposed to hold for another $.07 in the next 3 months 🙂

 Then, there is Motley Fool.
 They have a knack for publishing multiple analysis for the same stock, both pro and against.
 Of course, one of them will be right, and the readers will read and remember the piece that supports their own hypothesis.
 So everyone is happy and no net value has been created for the investors.

 Your turn.
-Which financial site or publication you swear by and has always given you good advice?
+Which financial site or publication you swear by and has given you the best investing advice?